FinnShields/push_swap/README.md

 # push_swap
-Early version of my push_swap project from Hive Helsinki
+My version of Push_Swap from Hive Helsinki.

-The project works, but the algorithm is a little slow.
-I'll be fixing it early next year...
+To compile, simply run 'make'.
+The program will sort integers given as arguments in as short a number of steps as it can, printing the steps in takes to the standard output.